carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 ~~~
 {: .language-bash}

 The resulting SVG file displays the same graph as the one in the cwlviewer.
-The SVG file can be opened in a internetbrowser and in [Inkscape](https://inkscape.org/)
+The SVG file can be opened in any web browser and in [Inkscape](https://inkscape.org/), for example.

 ### Visualisation in VSCode
 [__Benten__](https://marketplace.visualstudio.com/items?itemName=sbg-rabix.benten-cwl) is an extension in Visual Studio Code (VSCode) that among other things visualises